atanisoft/FeederUtils/kicad_tools/README.md

 ### Packages and Parts mappping

-[KiCad](www.kicad.org) uses very long package names as part of the PCB file.
+[KiCad](www.kicad.org) can use very long package names as part of the PCB file.
 This is unfortunately not ideal for usage in [OpenPnP](www.openpnp.org).
 Additionally, package size data is not always available from the package name.
 To combat these problems `parts.json` has been created with a number of packages.
 Additional types